 Suzhou dishes are typical of Jiangsu cuisine, one of the eight major culinary traditions of China, and feature seafood as a primary ingredient.
 Suzhou in particular is known for its fish dishes, chief among them squirrel-shaped Mandarin Fish.
 The meat of the fish is prepared so that it protrudes outwards in what looks like a bunch of bushy squirrel tails, hence its name.
 The fish is deep-fried and doused in a delicious sweet and sour sauce that makes this local delicacy a particularly tasty treat, despite its somewhat unusual appearance.
 Other common dishes include crab, steamed white fish, fengzhen noodles, and shelled fresh shrimp.

-If you're up for an evening activity we recommend a night tour of the Master of the Nets Garden ending with a show of traditional Chinese music and comedy performances.
-Alternatively, simply stroll the local area outside your hotel as locals eat, shop and socialize after work.
+If you're looking for an evening activity, we recommend a night tour of the Master of the Nets Garden, during which you will be able to admire the view of this scenic garden lit up with lanterns and enjoy a show of traditional Chinese music and comedy.

 Both Pingjiang Ancient Street and Shantang Old Street buzz with activity in the evening.
 Here, you will find numerous shops, bars, and restaurants where you can relax and enjoy a delicious local meal after a day of sightseeing.
 You can also duck into a traditional teahouse to enjoy a traditional Pingtan show, a musical/spoken performance art that is a specialty of Suzhou.